U.S. Route 1

 While US 1 is generally the easternmost of the main north–south U.S. Routes, parts of several others occupy corridors closer to the ocean.
 When the road system was laid out in the 1920s, US 1 was mostly assigned to the existing Atlantic Highway, which followed the Atlantic Seaboard Fall Line between the Piedmont and the Atlantic Plain north of Augusta, Georgia.
 At the time, the highways farther east were of lower quality and did not serve the major population centers.
-From Henderson, North Carolina, to Petersburg, Virginia, it parallels I-85.
+From Henderson, North Carolina, to Petersburg, Virginia, it is paralleled by I-85.
 Construction of the Interstate Highway System gradually changed the use and character of US 1, and I-95 became the major north–south East Coast highway by the late 1960s.